PierrickI3/myBlockchain/README.md

   - Run `npm start` to start the API using `serverless offline`
   - Wait until the API is started and open the `apis/assets/requests/request.http` in vscode
   - Click on each API to test them

+- What now?
+Ticketing system should process tickets as follows
+  - Tickets contain user info
+  - Tickets can contain one more more `requests`
+  - Request types
+    - CC request
+    - Free Trial
+    - Cloud Attach Offer
+  - Tickets go through specific flows
+    - Requester create a ticket and add one or more requests
+    - Requester references a Salesforce account or opportunity (automatically assigns SC & AE)
+    - Approver(s) review the ticket and approves or rejects it
+    - Approver(s) assign program manager and agents (team members)
+  - Access Permissions
+    - Admins: full read/write access
+    - Approvers: full read/write access
+    - Program Managers: full read/write access to tickets they are assigned to
+    - Assigned SCs: full read/write access to tickets they are assigned to
+    - AEs: read access to tickets they are assigned to
+    - External: read access to all tickets
+  - How to deal with regions?